Skip to content

 Do Local Laws Also Apply?

 You should also consider tax requirements as Australia may have a tax treaty or ‘double tax agreement’ in place with the relevant foreign jurisdiction.
-This may have a significant effect on the decision and viability to use foreign-based work.
+This may significantly affect the decision and viability to use foreign-based workers.

 Employment Contract